braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 ### Intelligent Timing behavior

 Since [Intelligent Timing]({{site.baseurl}}/user_guide/intelligence/intelligent_timing/) is stored in the Message Step, delays will be applied prior to Intelligent Timing calculations.
+This means that, depending on when a user enters the step, they may receive the message later than they would in a V1 Canvas.

+For Canvas V2, the Delay Step will first delay the message for the number of days you choose.
+Then, as soon as the number of days has passed, the user would start receiving messages at the set Intelligent Timing.
+For example, if your Delay Step is set for two days and you use Intelligent Timing, then it will take 48 hours for Intelligent Timing to apply and for messages to begin sending.
+For Canvas V1, if the Full Step includes a one day delay, then the message would send on the second day at the set Intelligent Timing.

-Let's say on April 12, we have a Delay Step set to send a user to the next step after one day using Intelligent Timing.
+As an example, let's say on April 12, we have a Delay Step set to send a user to the next step after one day using Intelligent Timing.
 A user enters the step at 2:01pm on April 13, and Intelligent Timing for the given message channel is 2pm.
 - For Canvas V1, the user would receive the message at 2pm on April 14, which is less than one day from the entry time.
 - For Canvas V2, the user would receive the message at 2pm on April 15 instead, which is more than one day from the entry time.